The House of Youth

 As an administrator at the House of Youth, I am responsible for gathering a team of passionate human beings that will create an environment that is safe, reflective, and stimulating.
 My hope is that this youth does not aspire to go to a prestigious university only for the sake of filling their transcript, but of gaining the knowledge and experience that will serve their found purpose in life.
 No life is a common life, we are all born for greater things.

 Today, I am proud to have sewn the passion for Montessori in Morocco.
 I would like to honor the brilliant mind of Dr. Maria Montessori as the genius seed of our movement, and invite you to join our pathway to peace.
 I am an AMI educator, mother of two Montessori children, and thrive in challenge and adventure.
-In my free time, I enjoy volley-ball, paddle-tennis, and learning to surf with my children, as well as playing cards and improving my chess skills.
+In my free time, I enjoy volley-ball, padel-tennis, and learning to surf with my children, as well as playing cards and improving my chess skills.

 Leïla Ouarrak Sfez